burrt/compsci-docs/_v1/cs-notes.md

 ### Parameters

 Like D, it supports both **value and reference parameters**.
-Value parameters means that the arguments are initialised as local variables, reference parameters `ref` are not!
+Value parameters means that the arguments are initialized as local variables, reference parameters `ref` are not!

 #### Reference parameter